Gradual Domain Adaptation for Graph Learning: GGDA Domain Sequence Construction

 Here $d_z$ is the Euclidean distance.
-In this module, we first obtain the node embeddings by aggregating the feature and structure information of each vertex encoded in its ego-graph, which is either given or generated over the FGW metric.
-An $\eta$-penalty mechanism then prioritizes vertices with high classification confidence within the embedding neighborhood of $\mu_t$.
-Specifically, vertices are sorted by $c_u^t$ and selected subject to a constraint $\kappa$, the ratio of new pseudo-label count per class to source label count per class.
-The selected vertex set, denoted by $\mathcal{V}^t_{pl}$, is incorporated into the next domain $\mu_{t+1}$, with pseudo-labels $\hat{y}_{pl} = sign(M_{\theta_t}(x_{pl}, a_{pl}))$ for $v_{pl}\in \mathcal{V}^t_{pl}$.
+In this module, we first obtain the node embeddings for vertices in both the current domain $\mathcal{V}^t_l$ and the unused set $\mathcal{V}^t_u$ using the encoder $\Phi_{\theta_t}$, which aggregates feature and structure knowledge from each vertex's ego-graph (either given or FGW-generated).
+An $\eta$-penalized scoring mechanism then prioritizes vertices in the unused set $\mathcal{V}^t_u$ with high geometric margin $|M_{\theta_t}(x_u,a_u)|$ and small embedding distance $d_u^t$ to the current domain $\mu_t$ --- vertices that are graph-proximal to current domain's labeled support nodes (via shared edges or similar ego-graph patterns) are more likely to be selected.
+Vertices sorted by the score $c_u^t$ are selected subject to a constraint $\kappa$, the ratio of new pseudo-label count per class to source label count per class.
+The selected vertex set, denoted by $\mathcal{V}^t_{pl}$, is then incorporated into the next domain $\mu_{t+1}$, with pseudo-labels $\hat{y}_{pl} = sign(M_{\theta_t}(x_{pl}, a_{pl}))$ for $v_{pl}\in \mathcal{V}^t_{pl}$.
 We assign sharpened pseudo-labels (i.e., $-1$ or $1$) rather than probabilities to encourage more decisive model updates \cite{kumar2020understanding}.
 To justify the design of this module, we present the following proposition.

 \paragraph{Proposition 4} Let $\Phi_{\tilde\theta}: \Omega_x \times \Omega_a \rightarrow \Omega_z$ be an $(L,\gamma)$-quasiisometric graph embedding \cite{dructu2018geometric}.
 Let $\mu(z|\tilde\theta) = \sum_{i=1}^n h_i \delta_{z_i|\tilde\theta}$, $\nu(z'|\tilde\theta) = \sum_{j=1}^m h'_j \delta_{z'_j|\tilde\theta}$, and $\pi^* = \argmin_{\pi \in \Pi(h,h')}\sum_{i,j} d_{z}(z_i|\tilde\theta, z'_j|\tilde\theta)^p \pi_{i,j}$.
 Then we have